hatarakris/Data-Analyst-Portfolio-Projects/README.md

 My CV in PDF.

 MyAnimeList EDA.

 This is my first ever project using scraped data from myanimelist.net, and downloaded from kaggle.
-As my first project, I thought that I should use data that I am interested about to get started,
+To get started on my first project, I thought that I should use a dataset that I am passionate about, or at least interested in, which is anime.
+This project contains some data cleaning and wrangling using Pandas, and simple visualizations using Seaborn.